-Casa Grande Mayor supports push to place cable barriers on Interstate 10
+The Mayor of Casa Grande is supporting a push to place cable median barriers on Interstate 10 following an ABC15 Operation Safe Roads investigation.

 Humphrey has been publicly calling for the installation of cable barriers on I-10 from Phoenix to Tucson.
 Currently, there are almost no median barriers on the busy stretch of highway.